Egida-Kassandra/egida-role-cis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-This role was developed and tested against Ubuntu Linux 16.04 LTS and 18.04 LTS.
+This role was developed and tested against Ubuntu Linux 20.04 LTS.

 The CIS Benchmarks used for this repository can be found at [CIS Center for Intenet Security](https://www.cisecurity.org/cis-benchmarks/).